-- A significant portion of compensation is at-risk and performance-based. - Performance targets for our executives support the long-term growth of the company. - We have clawback provisions for equity-based incentive compensation. - We have stock ownership guidelines for our executive officers.
+- A significant portion of compensation is at-risk and performance-based. - Performance targets for our executives support the long-term growth of our company. - We have clawback provisions for equity-based incentive compensation.

 WHAT WE DO NOT DO

 - Our compensation practices do not encourage excessive risk taking. - We do not provide tax gross-up payments in connection with taxable income from perquisites. - · We do not engage in liberal share recycling.